agentio/serviceinfrastructure/content/docs/serviceinfrastructure/servicemanagement.md

 ### CreateService

-We can create a new service with **CreateService**, which just takes a [ManagedService](https://github.com/googleapis/googleapis/blob/9b94dba2f7f4b601f8232bc3a3f6ef32665279b9/google/api/servicemanagement/v1/resources.proto#L34) as an argument, so we don't need to specify much, just a project id and a service id:
+We can create a new service with **CreateService**.
+This just takes a `ManagedService` as an argument, so we don't need to specify much, just a project id and a service id:

 ```
 $ q service-management create-service --help